BillGJ/JavaObjectSerialization/README.md

 # Java Object Serialization

-This is a small program with learning purposes that saves a serialized object from a "bean class" to a file.
+This is a small program with learning purposes that saves a serialized object from a "bean" class to a file.

 ## Compiling and running